alvarolorentedev/kanekotic-page/blog/2022-12-19-macroInfrastructure-microservice-obsesion.md

 ---
-title: 'Double-edge Microservices: MacroInfrastructure due Microservice Obsesion'
+title: 'Double-edge Microservices: Macro Infrastructure due to Microservice Obsession'
-description: MacroInfrastructure due Microservice Obsesion the over-engineering of our age
+description: Macro Infrastructure due to Microservice Obsession the over-engineering of our age
 authors: kanekotic
 tags:
 - webdev